cmusphinx/cmusphinx.github.io/wiki/tutorialandroid.md

 corresponding classes.
 So if you are familiar with pocketsphinx you should feel comfortable with pocketsphinx-android too.

-''SpeechRecognizer'' is the main class to access decoder functionality.
-It is created with the help of ''SpeechRecognizerSetup'' builder.
+`SpeechRecognizer` is the main class to access decoder functionality.
+It is created with the help of `SpeechRecognizerSetup` builder.
-''SpeechRecognizerBuilder'' allows to configure main properties as well as other parameters of teh decoder.
+`SpeechRecognizerBuilder` allows to configure main properties as well as other parameters of teh decoder.
 The parameters keys and values are the same as those are passed in command-line to pocketsphinx binaries.
 Read [ more](pocketsphinxhandhelds ) about tweaking pocketsphinx performance.